amejiarosario/amejiarosario.github.io/source/_posts/2016-08-24-Building-a-Node-js-static-file-server-files-over-HTTP-using-ES6.md

 updated: 2016-08-24 17:54:42
 ---

-We are going to a **static file server** in Node.js.
-This web server is going to respond with the content of the file in a given subpath.
+We are going to do a **static file server** in Node.js.
+This web server is going to respond with the content of the file in a given path.
 While we are doing this exercise we are going to cover more about `http` module.
 Also, use some utilities from other core modules such as `path`, `url` and `fs`.

 <!-- more -->